krzesse/signal_project/README.md

 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.

+## UML Models
+As a part of week 2 assignment, project now includes four uml diagrams describing some non/existing structures of itself.
+They can be found in [uml models](./uml_models) directory.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.